Evernote "memory aid" apps recall people, meals

 The aim of Evernote, first launched in 2008 and now used by about 20 million people worldwide, is to function as a "second brain" to give people a better memory, Phil Libin, Evernote chief executive said.

-The Evernote Hello app aims to transform and modernise the concept of the historic alphabet-based address book, he said.
+The Evernote Hello app aims to transform and modernize the concept of the historic alphabet-based address book, he said.

 "Current technology for remembering people is very antiquated," Libin told Reuters in an interview at LeWeb, a conference in Paris where about 3,500 of the world's top digital experts and entrepreneurs from 60 countries meet each year to discuss the state of the tech industry.